shane-mason/FieldStation42/README.md

 # FieldStation42
-Broadcast TV simulator intended to provide an authentic experience of watching OTA television with the following goals:
+Cable and broadcast TV simulator intended to provide an authentic experience of watching OTA television with the following goals:

 * When the TV is turned on, a believable show for the time slot and network should be playing
 * When switching between channels, the shows should continue playing serially as though they had been broadcasting the whole time

-# Important Note for Existing Users:
-The new scheduler merged as of Jan 09 and is not compatible with existing catalog indexes or schedules.
-After pulling, you will need to run the following commands before building a new schedule.

-`python3 station_42.py --rebuild_catalog`

-and

-`python3 station_42.py --delete_schedules`

 ![An older TV with an antenna rotator box in the background](docs/retro-tv.png?raw=true)